Mike Schloesser

+Mike Schloesser (born 15 january 1994) is a compound archer from Netherlands.
+In 2015, he was the first person to hit a perfect 600/600, hence his nickname Mr. Perfect.
+In December 2023 he surpassed Sara López as the longest-tenured world number one.
+Both had been in the top three since the beginning of the 2015 season.
+Schloesser had been holding the number one position in the world ranking since 24 May 2021.
+In March 2024 he broke the record for the longest consecutive days ranked number one.

+Career

-Mike Schloesser (born 15 january 1994 in Heerlen, Netherlands) is a compound archer from Netherlands.
-He has won minet medals at the World Youth Archery Championships, competed in the Archery World Cup and in the 2013 World Archery Championships he qualified 5th in the same event.
+Schloesser has won three medals at the World Youth Championships, competed in the World Cup and in the 2013 World Championships he qualified 5th in the same event.
 He also competed in the men's team compound and mixed team compound event for Netherlands.

 He won the gold medal in the men's individual compound event at the 2019 European Games held in Minsk, Belarus.
 Schloesser and Sanne de Laat also won the silver medal in the mixed team compound event.

-In 2021, he won the silver medal in the men's individual compound event at the World Archery Championships held in Yankton, United States.
+In 2020, Schloesser won the silver medal in the men's individual compound event at the World Archery Championships held in Yankton, United States.

-In February 2022, he won the gold medal in both the men's compound and men's team compound events at the 2022 European Indoor Archery Championships held in Laško, Slovenia.
+In February 2022, Schloesser won the gold medal in both the men's compound and men's team compound events at the 2022 European Indoor Championships held in Laško, Slovenia.
 In March 2022, he won also the men's compound event at the Dutch National Indoor Archery Championships.
-In April 2022, he won the gold medal in the men's compound event at the Antalya, Turkey event in the 2022 Archery World Cup.
+In April 2022, he won the gold medal in the men's compound event at the Antalya, Turkey event in the 2022 World Cup.

-He won the gold medal in the men's individual compound event at the 2022 European Archery Championships held in Munich, Germany.
+Schloesser won the gold medal in the men's individual compound event at the 2022 European Championships held in Munich, Germany.
 He also won the silver medal in the men's team compound event.

+Schloesser and Sanne de Laat won the gold medal in the mixed team compound event at the 2024 European Championships held in Essen, Germany.
+He also won the bronze medal in the men's individual compound event.

+In 2025, he won the gold medal in the men's individual compound event at the World Games held in Chengdu, China.